MachineLearning4Work/DeepBreastCancer/README.md

 #Support By:

-This work has been supported in part by the Iranian National Elite  Foundation   and   grants   provided   by   Royan   Institute to  Mehdi  Totonchi  and  a  start-up  fund  from  Weill  Cornell Medicine to Iman Hajirasouliha.
+This work has been supported in part by a  start-up  fund  from  Weill  Cornell Medicine  and the Iranian National Elite  Foundation   and   grants   provided   by   Royan   Institute.